Now Accepting 2019 Spring Cycle Applications Extended to January 4, 2019 - Apply Now

-Winston-Salem downtown area is a walking friendly town; however, many students may prefer to have access to their own transportation.
-Parking is provided to summer students at WFIRM and at each of the housing properties suggested.
-Nearly every summer, WFIRM summer students frequently ride share.
+Winston-Salem downtown area is a walking friendly town; however, many people may prefer to have access to their own transportation.
+Parking is provided to participants at WFIRM and at each of the housing properties suggested.
+Nearly every cycle, members frequently ride share.

 Ride-Share and Roommate Assistance

-Upon successful selection and acceptance into the 2018 program, all WFIRM summer scholars and Visiting International Scholars will be invited to sign-up for assistance in finding a potential roommate amongst the group of scholars.
+Upon successful selection and acceptance into the program, all WFIRM Visiting International Scholars will be invited to sign-up for assistance in finding a potential roommate amongst the group of scholars.
 Participating scholars will also be invited to sign-up for ride-share.
-Each year, typically half of the cohort of 16-20 summer scholars bring their own transportation -- with many carpooling each day to WFIRM.
+Each year, typically half of the cohort of 16-20 scholars bring their own transportation -- with many carpooling each day to WFIRM.